Deep-Sea-888/Tangle-DAO-LLC-Documentation/README.md

 Below is a list of current documents held in this repository.
 - [Tangle DAO LLC - Liquidation Process](https://hackmd.io/@turIC_28RG6k6PG4qdRL8A/SkQkC9ldh) - The process which the committee shall follow when liquidating treasury assets.
 - [Terms of Use](https://hackmd.io/@turIC_28RG6k6PG4qdRL8A/ryvYjJsY3): Terms of Use agreement for the www.TangleTreasury.org website.
-- [GRANT RECEIVER AGREEMENT (Tier II, III, & IV)](https://hackmd.io/@turIC_28RG6k6PG4qdRL8A/S1WQ3pM5n): The grant receivers contract that must be signed by the Tangle DAO LLC and the grant receiver for grant tiers II, III, and IV.
+- [GRANT RECEIVER AGREEMENT (Tier II, III, & IV)](https://hackmd.io/@turIC_28RG6k6PG4qdRL8A/S1WQ3pM5n): The grant receivers contract that the Tangle DAO LLC must sign and the grant receiver for grant tiers II, III, and IV.
+- [Non-Disclosure Agreement](https://hackmd.io/@turIC_28RG6k6PG4qdRL8A/Hk65DEVq2): Non-disclosure agreement used when grant receivers require an NDA signed contract to discuss their grant application details with the Tangle Community Treasury committee.

+These documents will be revised throughout the time the committee operates as they are approved by the community.
+Any additional and future legal or process documents shall be listed in this repository.